keithaumiller/thetruthperspective/newsmotivationmetrics/README.md

 ## Usage

 ### Public Dashboard Access
-Navigate to `/metrics` to view the public analytics dashboard.
+Navigate to the **front page** to view the public analytics dashboard displayed in the hero region.
 No authentication required.
+The previous `/metrics` URL has been disabled in favor of the block-based approach.

+### Block Management
+- **Individual Configuration**: Each metrics section is now a separate block
+- **Block Layout Admin**: `/admin/structure/block` - Configure individual blocks
+- **Visibility Settings**: Blocks are configured to show only on front page
+- **Ordering**: Blocks maintain proper weight-based ordering
+- **Admin Interface**: Individual settings for each dashboard component

 ### Chart Interactions
 - **Multi-select controls**: Choose multiple terms to compare trends